Watcher in the Water: Analysis

 The scholar Jonathan Evans describes the monster as "the vague Watcher in the Water" and "a many-tentacled creature".
 He notes Gandalf's description, and compares this with Gandalf's later statement that "the world is gnawed by nameless things" in Moria's deepest places, older even than Sauron "and unknown even to him".

 Marjorie Burns, a scholar of English literature, situates the Watcher in the Water as part of a triple obstacle to entering Moria: "ominous obstructing waters, the Watcher within, and highly resistant doors".
 She comments that such a "piling up of opposition" is characteristic of Norse mythology, in which it is common for there to be massive obstacles, unwelcoming gates, aggressive dogs and "persistent guardians".

+Norbert Schürer writes in Mythlore that Tolkien effectively describes the state of the water, the nature of the Watcher, and the situation of the Company of the Ring on their dangerous quest all at once, the aquatic environment "symbolically represent[ing]" the difficulty of the choice to be made.

 Adaptations

 The Watcher in the Water appears in Peter Jackson's The Fellowship of the Ring (2001).
 In Jackson's adaptation, the Watcher is portrayed as a colossal, octopus-like monster.
 Jackson stated in the commentaries that the original idea was to have the Watcher drag Bill the pony, who was carrying the party's baggage, underwater.
 In the concept art gallery feature on the DVD, the artists John Howe and Alan Lee explain that the Watcher was one of the most difficult creatures to design as Tolkien had written so little about it.

 The Lord of the Rings Strategy Battle Game by Games Workshop, based on Jackson's film, calls the Watcher in the Water the "Guardian of the Doors of Durin".